 Students will be able to enjoy campus life through a series of activities (virtually and in-person following social distancing and safety protocols).
 Student organizations are also encouraged to stay active while following proper guidelines.

 This year’s Career Fairs will be held virtually on Career Fair Plus.
 You will be able to virtually meet, interact and network with potential employers who are looking to hire MSOE students for both internships and full-time job opportunities.
 Career Services is available to help you prepare for the Career Fair and connect you with employers.

 Will the Kern Center still be available for student use?

 The Kern Center is currently open for students, faculty and staff to use.
 In regulation with Wisconsin’s mask mandate, facial coverings are required while working out in the Kern Center.
 Visit msoe.edu/kern-center for more information.

 What is the status of campus tours?
 Can I bring my family for a tour at this time?

-MSOE is offering one-on-one campus tours with extra safety precautions in place.
-No more than four people per family are allowed on the tour and facial coverings are required.
+MSOE is offering one-on-one campus tours with extra safety precautions in place, and a series of Open Houses.
+Facial coverings are required.
 Tours are by appointment only, no walk-ins.
 Call 800-332-6763 to schedule your tour.
 Learn more at msoe.edu/visit.